 - Learn how beliefs, values, and relationships shape decisions about how often and how much people use.

 - Design programs and outreach activities focused on the needs of UNH students as related to ANOD and wellness to include:

 - national awareness campaigns (e.g. Great American Smokeout)

-- prevention education ahead of high risk campus events (e.g. Homecoming, concerts)
+- high risk campus events (e.g. Homecoming, concerts)

 - Health & Wellness events throughout the year

-- Present educational programs that use research-based information to encourage students to reflect on their choices and wellness goals.
+- Present educational programs that use facts and evidence to encourage students to reflect on their choices and wellness goals.

 - Learn more about themselves, acquire knowledge, enhance their public speaking skills, facilitate group discussions and become more active in the UNH community.

 Expectations of UNH ANOD Peer Educators